tremor-rs/qwal/README.md

 ### `ack`

-No disk operations are performed, `ack`'s are persisted either during a `push` operation or as part of the shutdown.
+No disk operations are performed, `ack`'s are persisted either during a `push` operation or as part of the shutdown sequence.

 ## Operations

-`qwal` provides all limits as soft limits, meaning they are considered reached once an operation exceeded them not before.
+`qwal` provides all limits as soft limits, meaning they are considered reached after an operation has exceeded them, and not before.

 ### `chunk_size`

-To allow easier reclemation of space the WAL is stored in multiple chunks.
+To allow easier reclamation of space the WAL is stored in multiple chunks.
 The chunk size defines the limit.
-A chunk is considered full once a `push` made it **exceed** the `chunk_size`
+A chunk is considered full once a `push` makes it **exceed** the `chunk_size`

 ### `max_chunks`

-The soft limit of of chunks that can be open at the same time.
-The WAL is considered full when `max_chunks` + 1 would need to be created
+The soft limit of of chunks that can be active and open at the same time.
+The WAL is considered full when `max_chunks` + 1 would need to be created.